Andrew Adonis: a one-man tuition fee Twitter storm

-I think it’s far a true scandal what has passed off to top pay, and that would now not have occurred; however for the expenses bonanza asked why the surprising campaign, Lord Adonis, tripping over one of the many papers on his office floor, spills reasons almost quicker than even he can articulate.
+I think it’s far a true scandal what has passed off to top pay, and that would now not have occurred; however, the expenses bonanza asked why the surprising campaign, Lord Adonis, tripped over one of the many papers on his office floor, spills reasons almost quicker than even he can articulate.

-“I’ve long past in pretty strong as it’s were given to be cleaner than the modern-day machine isn’t sustainable,” he says.
-“And certainly one of the things will show up – both the vice-chancellors will lead reform themselves, or it is going to be achieved to them.”
-He indicates that failure to behave will convey “huge austerity, and they will have no one guilty however themselves.”
+“I’ve long passed in pretty strong as it’s given to be cleaner than the modern-day machine isn’t sustainable,” he says.
+“And certainly one of the things will show up – both the vice-chancellors will lead reform themselves, or it will be achieved to them.”
+He indicates that failure to behave will convey “huge austerity, and they will have no one guilty but themselves.”

 Read More Article: